nsedney/nicksedney.com/resume/Resume.md

 ### SOFTWARE ENGINEER QUALIFICATIONS
 * Experience with object oriented development in Swift, Java, Objective-C, and C++
 * Experience building and maintaining mobile applications for iOS and Android
-* Experience developing, testing and maintaining web apps and services powerd by AWS (Lambda, Fargate, DynamoDB, etc.)
+* Experience developing, testing and maintaining web apps and services powered by AWS (Lambda, Fargate, DynamoDB, etc.)
 * Experience working on a team practicing agile methodologies and Scrum
 * Experience with UML, design patterns, and TDD
 * Familiar with C++, Ruby, PHP, MySQL, JavaScript, CSS, and HTML